truongnmt/aws-solution-architect-associate-note/README.md

 # AWS Solutions Associate Associate

-🦄Note to ACE the AWS SAA Certificate in 2 months! 🏅
+🦄 Note to ACE the AWS SAA Certificate in 2 months! 🏅

 # My notes